Coach your boss for better results!

 You will also need to clarify the deadlines.
 If the timeline is very short and you have many other projects lined up, it may not be possible for you to take on a new task without putting something else on hold.
 This is an area where bosses are often reluctant to engage in.
 They would just like you to deliver everything on time, however many new projects get piled up because they might be under pressure from clients or their board.

 Don’t be shy to ask questions to make sure the priorities are clear and be ready to negotiate deadlines.
-You can start with as simple query such as “When is this project due?” and follow-up with “How flexible are you in this deadline?” or “How shall we prioritize with the other ‘urgent’ projects?”
+You can start with a simple query such as “When is this project due?” and follow-up with “How flexible are you in this deadline?” or “How shall we prioritize with the other ‘urgent’ projects?”
 Since you are on the implementing side, you probably have a better idea than your boss on what is actually feasible, so make their life easy by proposing shifts in deadlines, or ideas on sharing of resources.

 6. Ask questions, engage in dialogue, repeat!